-Personally, if I’m picking master bedroom paint colors and I want to make my room as relaxing as possible, I would steer clear of yellow and orange and instead focus more on the different shades of blue.
+Personally, if I’m picking master bedroom paint colors and I want to make my room as relaxing as possible, I would steer clear of warm colors like yellow and orange and instead focus more on the different shades of blue.

 The next color on the same color card as Reflecting Pool is Behr Light French Gray.
 This is also a really nice color but the blue is a lot more evident.
 If you have a room with a lot of cool light (like my bedroom) just keep that in mind, as it can feel a little cold.

 Of course, just because blue may be the perfect bedroom paint color for sleep doesn’t mean there aren’t a myriad of other paint colors that will work just as well for you.
-Here’s some more of my favorites:
+Here are some more of my favorite colors:

 My Other Favorite Master Bedroom Paint Colors